 Orphan Technologies has conducted rigorous preclinical evaluation or OT-58 with extremely promising results demonstrating the potential to reduce homocysteine levels.
 For a list of scientific publications on OT-58, please click here.

 Orphan Technologies plans to begin testing OT-58 in patients in 2018.

 In addition, Orphan Technologies is currently conducting the first ever Natural History Study in patients with homocystinuria.
-For more information on the Natural History Study, please click here (link to NHS section above) or to join the NHS, please email email@example.com
+For more information on the Natural History Study, please click here or to join the NHS, please email email@example.com

 Natural History Study